M-Enes/cpp_notes/README.md

 speed = level > 5 ?
 10 : 5; // does the same thing as the if else statement above
 ```

+## How to CREATE/INSTANTIATE OBJECTS in C++ (37)

+There are two ways of creating objects: on stack or on heap. \
+Object does not have same meaning with Java objects in C++. [see stackoverflow answer refers to cpp standard](https://stackoverflow.com/a/43947032) \
+Use stack allocated variables if possible.
+It is the fast and manageable way(lifetime etc.) of creating objects. \
+If the object is too big or it is intended to control the objects lifetime manually, then using heap allocated variables might make sense. \
+`new` keyword is used for creating objects on heap.